 Certainly, they are learning how to organize their classes.
 But this is not enough to successfully pass on knowledge to students.
 At the beginning teachers are highly motivated, but if this doesn't work, they quickly develop prejudices against the students.
 Instead of questioning their teaching, they label students as stupid or lazy.
 This creates a false image, but thinking this way reassures the teacher.
 In addition to professional and pedagogical training, teachers should have knowledge of developmental psychology and psychology in general.
 This aspect is far too neglected.
 Teachers need to know how to communicate with students who have problems and how to motivate students who do not believe in themselves.
 In their training, future teachers need to be given a positive image of

 students.
-Often, they already have a negative image of students when they first come in front of the class.
+Often, they already have a negative image of students, based on fear, when they first come in front of the class.
 Communication in the classroom is important, as well as communication between students so that they can help each other.
 Students are a resource with skills, not an empty container to be filled.

 Aren't we faced with a continuous decline in performance, because even those who have potential don't develop it, because not enough is demanded of them?

 Yes.
 We need to motivate children to make an effort again.
 Many are not sufficiently stimulated at home either.
 We do a lot of things for our children, we organize everything for them.
 For this reason it is not easy for teachers to work with students who come to school without enthusiasm and who avoid any effort.
 Two things are important: children must learn that effort is part of life, but